 - It doesn’t matter whether you are buying new cars or looking for personalised plates - you should always inspect the auction lots in person before you commit to bidding.

 - Make sure your preferred plate meets DVLA regulations and that you can legally use it on your car.
-Otherwise, you will simply have a very expensive ornament on your hands!
+You cannot make a vehicle appear newer that it currently is so the age of the plate is super important.
+Number plates cannot be mis-represented by moving the letters and numbers around to resemble names so again be careful not to break the law by doing this otherwise, you will simply have a very expensive ornament on your hands!

-- Don't hesitate.
+- Don’t hesitate when bidding.
 If you take too long to make your bid, your plate could slip through your fingers.
+You should already have your limit set based on your homework, so make firm bids to let other bidders know that you mean business.